SwedishPensionsAgency/Coldbir/README.md

-# coldbir
+# Coldbir
 -----------------------

-The coldbir package is a column-oriented DBMS in R.
+The Coldbir package is a column-oriented DBMS in R.

+The project is currently maintained by Thomas Reinholdsson (<reinholdsson@gmail.com>).

 ## Installation